echogarden-project/echogarden/docs/Tasklist.md

 * Option to generate captions that have word-level timings

 ### Synthesis
+* Option to disable alignment.
 * Find places to add commas (",") to improve speech fluency.
 VITS voices don't normally add phrasing breaks if there is no punctuation
 * An isolated dash " - " can be converted to a " , " to ensure there's a break in the speech.
-* Ensure abbreviations like "Ph.d" or names like are segmented and read correctly (why doesn't `cldr` treat it as a word?
-Maybe it's not getting the right parameters, or it's not included in the list?) and "C#"
+* Ensure abbreviations like "Ph.d" or names like are segmented and read correctly (does `cldr` treat it as a word?
+Maybe eSpeak doesn't recognize it as a word).
+"C#" as well
 * Find way to manually reset voice list cache
 * When synthesized text isn't pre-split to sentences, apply sentence splits by using the existing method to convert the output of word timelines to sentence/segment timelines
 * Some `sapi` voices and `msspeech` languages output phones that are converted to Microsoft alphabet, not IPA symbols.
 Try to see if these can be translated to IPA